enormandeau/barque/README.md

-Since Barque depends on the use of high-quality barcoding databases, it is especially useful for COI amplicons used in combination with the Barcode of Life Database (BOLD) or 12S amplicons with the mitofish database, although it can also use any database, like the Silva database for the 18s gene or even for any custom database.
+Since Barque depends on the use of high-quality barcoding databases, it is especially useful for COI amplicons used in combination with the Barcode of Life Database (BOLD) or 12S amplicons with the mitofish database, although it can also use any database, like the Silva database for the 18s gene or any othre custom database.

 ## Installation